aarons-archive/life-bot/README.md

 # Life
-Life is an RPG discord bot coded by MrRandom#9258.
-Click the link below to invite it to your discord server and do `l-help` for more information.
+Life is a discord bot coded by MrRandom#9258.
+Click the link below to invite it to your server and do `l-help` for more information.

 ## Links
 * [Bot invite](https://discordapp.com/oauth2/authorize?client_id=628284183579721747&scope=bot&permissions=103926848)
 * [Support Server](https://discord.gg/xP8xsHr)
-l

 ## Installing/Running
 While I would prefer you don't run your own instance of this bot, setup instructions will be provided for those wanting to contribute to the development of Life.
+(And for me incase I forget)

 ### Prerequisites
 * Python3.7 or higher
-* PostgreSQL database
+* PostgreSQL-12 database
 * A running lavalink node

 ### Setup